latex3/babel/docs/guides/locale-bengali.md

 ## Bengali

-For the Bengali or Bangla lanaguage, the `Harfbuzz` renderer in `luatex` is recommended.
+For the Bengali or Bangla language, the `Harfbuzz` renderer in `luatex` is recommended.
 Here is a minimal example:
 ```tex
 \documentclass{article}